-Maybe you’re looking to put your house on the market and want the best chance of selling it or you’re perhaps you’re planning to stay in it for many years and are debating how to best enhance your space.
+Maybe you’re looking to put your house on the market and want the best chance of selling it for a profit.
+Or, perhaps you’re planning to stay in it for many years and are debating how to best enhance your space.
 In either circumstance, with so many projects to choose from, how do you figure out where to start?
-If you’re stuck in uncertainty, here are three tips that will help you determine which projects to tackle first.
+If you’re stuck in uncertainty, here are a couple tips that will help you determine which projects to tackle first.

 It’s also good to have a pre-set budget in mind as you begin a new project, and to be disciplined enough to stick to that budget.
 It can be really easy to add this or that and the dollar amount can add up quick!

 Whether you’re a proud homeowner or soon-to-be seller, follow these tips to successfully prioritize your home improvement projects!